aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

-Avoid spending a lot of time on these diagrams, and avoid the more advanced diagramming features, since to put effort into hand drawing a sequence diagram while designing a reactive system will be a Sisyphean task.
+Avoid spending a lot of time on these diagrams, and avoid the more advanced diagramming features, since to put effort into hand drawing a sequence diagram while designing a reactive system will be a Sisyphean effort.

 .. _reading_diagrams-payloads: